zstyblik/grafana.org/source/blog/2015-01-12-grafana2-the-future-and-raintank.md

 ### Raintank
 There are no longer any plans for a closed source or commercial version of Grafana.
 The backend powered version will be 100% open source.
-What is making this possible is Grafana’s sponsors and a company I am co-founding together with with Raj Dutt (founder of Voxel) and Anthony Woods.
-The company is called [Raintaink](http://raintank.io) and will focus on building and providing a SaaS platform around open source metric and monitoring solutions (Grafana is one among them).
+What is making this possible is Grafana’s sponsors and a company I am co-founding together with Raj Dutt (founder of Voxel) and Anthony Woods.
+The company is called [Raintank](http://raintank.io) and will focus on building and providing a SaaS platform around open source metric and monitoring solutions (Grafana is one among them).
 This SaaS platform will be completely open source.